africanproofs/apregister/README.md

 ## Flare Participant Register Contract
 The contract is intended to facilitate a decentralised method to, in a permissionless manner; 1.)
 Notify other chain participants of the existence of chain infrastructure offerings, 2.)
 Allow for an exchange of meta information amongst and about chain providers and validators.

-**How it works.**
+#How it works.

+**From the validator/provider side**
 The contract exposes two state altering functions i.e. *register* and *unregister*.
 A call to the *register* function requires two parameters, namely, 1) The name of the provider; 2) An http/https url pointer to information about the sender.
 The new record is given a status of 1, denoting that the record is active.

 A call to the *unregister* function takes no parameters and sets the status to 0.
 This indicates to the user that the record is inactive.
 The data is not removed.
 A subsequent call to *register*, will set the status to 1, once more.

-In order to update the record, the sender is required to send another *register* transaction/call.
+In order to update the record, the sender is required to send another *register* transaction/call with the new information.

 The *register* and *unregister* functions MUST be signed by the participant.

+**From the data consumer side**
 Once registered, other stakeholders such as dapp developers can use the information as a reference and a starting point in sourcing data about the deployed chain infrastructure.
 This can be done using the contracts two data acquisition functions i.e. *getAllParticipants* and *getParticipant*.

 A call to *getAllParticipants* takes no parameters and returns a list of ALL registered addresses, irrespective of the status.